AJHodgkinson/mitogwas/README.md

-# mitogwas
+## mitogwas

 A nextflow pipeline for running eQTL analysis of gene and RNA modifications encoded in mtDNA.

-To use this pipeline, you must first align your data to a reference genome with STAR
+# Before using mitogwas:

+This pipeline assumes that RNA sequencing data has been alinged to a reference genome with STAR (with --quantmode used), that RNAseQC has been run on each sample (with results in a subdirectory called RNAseQC) and that mitopileup.pl (available in this repository) has been run on each sample, with an output name the same as the RNA name.
+As an example, if starting with paired data files: test.1.fastq.gz and test.2.fastq.gz, you should run:

+mkdir RNAseQC
+STAR
+perl

+Repeat this for every sample in your dataset, and then follow the instructions below to run mitogwas.

+# Pre-requististes:

+Nextflow
+Docker/Sigularity

-Usage:
+# Usage:

 nextflow run main.nf --rnaDir "RNAseqDIR" --bed "BEDFILE" --bim "BIMFILE" --fam "FAMFILE" --infoSheet "INFOSHEET" --gtfFile "GTFFILE" --dataName "NAME" -profile singularity/docker

-Options:
+# Options:

 --rnaDir "RNAseqDIR" : Full path to directory containing gene count files.
 This directory should also contain a subdirectory called RNAseQC, which contains output of RNAseQC run on STAR alignment files.